 - 4.5.
 The Head of Finance has been designated the statutory responsibilities of the Finance Director as defined by s151 of the Local Government Act 1972.
-These responsibilities outline that every local authority in England & Wales should: - "make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has the responsibility for the administration of those affairs". - 4.6.
-Under the Head of Finance responsibilities, proper administration encompasses all aspects of local authority financial management including:
+These responsibilities outline that every local authority in England & Wales should:

-- Compliance with the statutory requirements for accounting and internal audit; - Ensuring the Authority's responsibility for ensuring proper administration of its financial affairs: - The proper exercise of a wide range of delegated powers both formal and informal; - The responsibility for managing the financial affairs of the local authority in all its dealings; and - The recognition of the fiduciary responsibility owed to local tax payers. - 4.7.
+"make arrangements for the proper administration of their financial affairs and shall require - "make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has the responsibility for the administration of those affairs". - 4.6.
+Under the Head of Finance responsibilities, proper administration encompasses all aspects of local authority financial management including: - Compliance with the statutory requirements for accounting and internal audit; - Ensuring the Authority's responsibility for ensuring proper administration of its financial affairs; - The proper exercise of a wide range of delegated powers both formal and informal; - The responsibility for managing the financial affairs of the local authority in all its dealings; and - The recognition of the fiduciary responsibility owed to local tax payers. - 4.7.
 Under these statutory responsibilities the Head of Finance contributes to the Anti-Fraud, Bribery and Corruption framework of the Council.